-The results for overall early adverse events appear in Table 15, Appendix D. Despite variation in types of fusion and nonsurgical therapies used in these studies, the four trials had one factor in common; none of them identified any adverse event (early or late) resulting from nonsurgical treatment (intensive exercise/rehabilitation plus CBT in three trials, non-intensive physical therapy in one trial).
+The results for overall early adverse events appear in Table 19, Appendix D. Despite variation in types of fusion and nonsurgical therapies used in these studies, the four trials had one factor in common; none of them identified any adverse event (early or late) resulting from nonsurgical treatment (intensive exercise/rehabilitation plus CBT in three trials, non-intensive physical therapy in one trial).
 The three trials that reported overall intraoperative or early adverse event rates found similar rates (range 12.7% to 18%) despite differences in the time period observed (intraoperative to one month).
-The differences between early adverse events in the surgical vs. nonsurgical groups was statistically significant in all three of these trials.
-The reported early adverse events in the surgical (pain, sympathetic cord damage) complications, device-related (problems with screws or implants) complications, reoperations for various causes, and others (dural tears, peritoneal tears).
-A complete list of reported early complications and their occurrence rates in these trials appears in Table 17, Appendix D (note: some complications).
+The differences between early adverse events in the surgical vs. nonsurgical groups were statistically significant in all three of these trials.
+The reported early adverse events in the surgical groups included bleeding, thrombosis, wound infection (deep and superficial), neurological (pain, sympathetic cord damage) complications, device-related (problems with screws or implants) complications, reoperations for various causes, and others (dural tears, peritoneal tears).
+A complete list of reported early complications and their occurrence rates in these trials appears in Table 21, Appendix D (note: some complications in this table may not be early; most studies did not report time cutoffs for the complications).
 Most of these complications could not have occurred in the absence of surgery.